cognitivecomputations/laserRMT/README.md

 Integration of Concepts: The integration of these two concepts enables a more refined approach to model optimization.
 Unlike brute-force methods, our technique uses the Marchenko-Pastur law to systematically identify and eliminate less important components in the model's layers.
 This results in a more efficient optimization process, potentially enhancing the model's performance and interpretability.

 ## Cite As
-Fernando Fernandes Neto and Eric Hartford.
+Fernando Fernandes Neto, David Golchinfar and Eric Hartford.
 "Optimizing Large Language Models Using Layer-Selective Rank Reduction and Random Matrix Theory."
 2024.